 Since its inception, legions of surf guitar players have engaged in heated debate about gear.
 Suffice it to say, everyone has an opinion.
 However, newbies often want a simple answer to the question, “What do I need to get going?”
+Here’s our surf music guitar guide to help you out!

 Below, I lay out the answers, based on the classic traditional surf sound of the Sixties.
 Whether you want to nail the sound with vintage gear, or whether you are on a budget, you’ll find useful guidelines here.